node-ipc/node-ipc/README.md

 node-ipc
 ================
-*a nodejs module for local and remote Inter Process Communication* for Linux, Mac and Windows.
+*a nodejs module for local and remote Inter Process Communication* with full support for Linux, Mac and Windows.
 A great solution for **Neural Networking** in Node.JS

 **npm install node-ipc**